 Bringing home a new puppy is exciting—but it can feel a bit daunting, especially if you've never had a dog before.
 A little advance preparation to ensure all the essentials are in place, however, can make for a smooth and enjoyable homecoming.
 Below you’ll find a list of must-haves to help you welcome your new puppy into your home and family.

 1Safe Places to Play and Sleep

 “Puppies need places where they can be safely confined until they learn their house manners, which may not be for more than a year,” says Barbara Davis, CPDT-KA, CDBC, of BADDogsInc Family Dog Training & Behavior in Corona, California.

-Plus, it’s easier to keep your new puppy from chewing and peeing inappropriately.
+Plus, crates and pens help to keep your pup from chewing and peeing inappropriately.

 A common misconception is that these secure places must be large to be effective, but your pup’s crate only needs to be big enough for your dog to stand up and turn around, Davis says.
 Some crates, like Frisco’s Fold & Carry dog crate, come with a divider so you can adjust the size of their space—buy the size they're likely to need when they're an adult, and then move the divider as they grow.